duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 *Already have a GitHub Account?
 Perfect, move on to [the next step](#sign_up_for_a_codio_account)!*

 If you're new to programming, GitHub is a well known, popular tool that many individuals and companies use to save their code.
 Many open-source projects (such as DuckDuckHack) are hosted on GitHub and anyone with an account can contribute.
-GitHub is a great tool that'll you likely be using long after this tutorial.
+GitHub is a great tool that you will likely be using long after this tutorial.
 To get started, let's sign up!

-1. Go to https://github.com/join and enter the reqiured information, then click "**Create an Account**"
+1. Go to https://github.com/join and enter the required information, then click "**Create an Account**"
 2. Click "**Finish Signup**" to continue with a **Free** GitHub account.

 **Congrats!** You now have a GitHub account.